-Under the EI Base category, applicants may propose to either start a new or purchase an existing business.
+Under EI Base, applicants may propose to either start a new or purchase an existing business.
 To support a balance, periodic invitations may be targeted at either start-up or purchase of existing businesses, particularly for those in smaller centres.

-Specific business sectors may also be prioritized to apply under the EI Base category.
+Specific business sectors may also be prioritized to apply under EI Base.
 As these are confirmed, they will be added to this page in advance of a targeted invitation to apply draw.

 Back to top

 This section contains priority occupations that may be invited to apply in periodic targeted draws.

 For more information on draws